bopjesvla/wwwemergencyfund/index.md

 ## Donating

 Basefund's hardship fund is financed by individual donors.
 It currently operates under the US fiscal sponsor Players Philantropy Fund, meaning donations are tax-deductible in the US.
 Our banking information can be found [here](Basefund-letter.pdf) and our pledge form can be found [here](Basefund-pledgeform.pdf).
-If your donation exceeds $1000 USD, please fill in the pledge form and send it to info@basefund.org.
+If your donation exceeds 1,000 USD, please fill in the pledge form and send it to info@basefund.org.

 ## Eligible Charities

-During the trial phase, donors to the following charities are eligible for hardship assistance:
+At least during the trial phase, donors to the following charities are eligible for hardship assistance:

 - GiveWell
 - All charities recommended by GiveWell